GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Simulation Results

 \subsubsection{Ionosphere-free Pseudorange + TDCP}

-Adding TDCP further improves SISE performance for both the filter and smoother.
-TDCP provides high-precision relative information between successive epochs, tightening constraints on velocity- and clock-drift-related states and reducing overall estimation error.
-Relative to IF pseudorange alone, the filter RMS SISE improves by approximately 16--18\% for position and 9--11\% for velocity.
+Adding TDCP to the ionosphere-free pseudorange improves the overall SISE performance for both the filter and smoother.
+For the filter, the position RMS decreases from 6.05m (IF PR only) to 4.53m (IF PR + TDCP), corresponding to an improvement of approximately 25\%.
+The position 95\% and 99.7\% SISE are also reduced, from 9.74m and 12.39m to 7.44m and 10.20m, respectively.
+These results confirm that TDCP provides strong relative position and clock bias constraints between successive epochs, particularly benefiting the position solution.

-The only degradation appears in the filter 99.7\% velocity SISE, which increases due to occasional near-outlier TDCP measurements that transiently perturb the velocity and clock-drift estimates.
-This behavior is visible in Fig.~\ref{fig:filtering_error} as isolated spikes in velocity and clock drift.
-Apart from these events, the state errors remain largely within the 3$\sigma$ bounds, indicating that the filter is generally consistent under the adopted error inflation and screening settings.
+For velocity, the filter RMS remains nearly unchanged (0.46mm/s vs.\ 0.45mm/s), but the high-percentile performance degrades.
+The 95\% velocity SISE increases from 0.91mm/s to 0.98mm/s, and the 99.7\% value increases from 1.80mm/s to 2.08mm/s.
+This behavior is consistent with occasional near-outlier TDCP measurements that transiently perturb the velocity and clock-drift states.
+Since the TDCP measurements have low measurement errors, one near-outlier measurement can largely perturb the velocity estimates.
+As shown in Fig.~\ref{fig:filtering_error}, these events appear as isolated spikes in the velocity and clock-drift errors.
+Outside such events, the estimation errors largely remain within the 3$\sigma$ bounds, indicating overall filter consistency under the adopted inflation and screening strategy.